Meet the Wiggle Butt Team

 We take wiggle butts seriously.

-Our founder, Nicole Kohanski, CTC, CDBC, CBCC-KA, CSAT, FPPE, Dip CBST, ADT-IAABC, CPDT-KA, devoted years to earning an education worthy of your pets.
+Our founder, Nicole Kohanski, CTC, CDBC, CBCC-KA, CSAT, FPPE, Dip CBST, ADT-IAABC, CPDT-KA, Elite FFCP devoted years to earning an education worthy of your pets.
 Learn more about all of these letters below.

 Nicole graduated with honors from the prestigious Academy for Dog Trainers, earning a Certificate in Training and Counseling (CTC).
 She also earned a Diploma in Canine Behavior, Science and Technology (Dip CBST) from Companion Animal Sciences Institute.
-She is a Certified Dog Behavior Consultant (CDBC) and an Accredited Dog Trainer (ADT-IAABC) from the International Association of Animal Behavior Consultants, a Fear Free Certified Professional and completed the Aggression in Dogs Masters Course.
+She is a Certified Dog Behavior Consultant (CDBC) and an Accredited Dog Trainer (ADT-IAABC) from the International Association of Animal Behavior Consultants, an Elite Fear Free Certified Professional (Veterinary Level 3, Trainer, Pet Sitter) and completed the Aggression in Dogs Masters Course.
 The is a Certified Separation Anxiety Trainer (CSAT) And a Licensed Family Paws Parent Educator (FPPE).
 She is a Certified Behavior Consultant Canine (CBCC-KA) and Certified Professional Dog Trainer (CPDT-KA) from the Certification Council of Professional Dog Trainers.
 She is also Puppy Start Right instructor.
 Nicole's undergraduate education is a Bachelor's of Science in Business and Ethics.
 She earned her MBA from the Jindal School of Business at the University of Texas at Dallas.

 CTC, with honors